 Asset Loans (age 62+) – qualify borrowers on invested assets in the absence of or in addition to retirement income.
 Often serves to qualify those early in retirement not yet drawing social security.

-- Invested assets can provide all or a portion of income source for qualifying
+- Invested assets can provide all or a portion of the income source for qualifying

 - Used to accommodate moving and second home purchases in retirement